-- Men, under 30 years of age, with five or more years of service (31% of their accesses). - Men, under 40 years of age, with five or more years of service, but not working full-time (37% of their accesses).
-Some younger men in both of these groups may not see themselves as progressing rapidly enough in their careers, either by moving 'up' in their current organization or with new employers.
-This could lead to self-esteem problems and distress, which could further impact their relationships at home. - Women, 30 to 49 years of age, are supervisors or managers, with less than five years of service, and working full-time (31% of their accesses).
+• Men under 30 years of age with five or more years of service (31% of their accesses).
+Some younger men may not see themselves as progressing rapidly enough in their careers, either by moving 'up' in their current organization or with new employers.
+This could lead to self-esteem problems and distress, which could further impact their relationships at home.

+• Women, 30 to 49 years of age, working full-time, with less than five years of service, and are supervisors or managers (31% of their accesses).
 Women are still the primary caregivers at home.
-A full-time supervisory job can lead to emotional exhaustion and leave less energy for social roles at home.
-Interestingly, when similar women have 1) less than one year of service, or 2) more than five years of service, they report fewer relationship problems.
+A fulltime supervisory job can lead to emotional exhaustion and leave less energy for social roles at home.
+Interestingly, when similar women have less than one or more than five years of service, they report fewer relationship problems.
 The former group may still be in the 'honeymoon period' as supervisors/managers with their new employers.
 The latter group may be fully acclimatized to their roles and organizations and have wide access to organizational supports.
 This signals to employers that they may need to create additional supports for female employees who are embarking on supervisory careers.